 All social housing providers who are regulated by the Homes and Communities Agency are required to publish clear and accessible tenancy policies.
-Colchester Borough Council still owns its own housing stock and is therefore required to publish a Landlord's Tenancy Policy setting our the types of tenancy it will offer and how it will deal with circumstances such as who can take over a tenancy when a tenant dies.
+Colchester City Council still owns its own housing stock and is therefore required to publish a Landlord's Tenancy Policy setting our the types of tenancy it will offer and how it will deal with circumstances such as who can take over a tenancy when a tenant dies.

 It should be noted that the requirement to publish a tenancy policy is different to the statutory requirement, under the Localism Act 2011, for all local authorities to publish a strategic tenancy strategy.
 Our Strategic Tenancy Strategy can be found here.

-As part of the Localism Act 2011 that gave Local Authorities the opportunity to offer flexible tenancies, it has been agreed that Colchester Borough Council will continue to offer secure tenancies to its tenants.
+As part of the Localism Act 2011 that gave Local Authorities the opportunity to offer flexible tenancies, it has been agreed that Colchester City Council will continue to offer secure tenancies to its tenants.

 Secure tenancy - a lifetime tenancy - tenants are able to live in their home for the rest of your life, unless the tenancy conditions are broken.

 Introductory tenancy - for all new council tenants lasting 12 months.
 After this period providing there are no issues, a secure tenancy is offered.